MBuchalik/eslint-plugin-library-import/README.md

 import { type isEqual } from 'lodash';

-// eslint-plugin-library-import currently allows this.
-Use no-restricted-syntax if you want to ban this. import lodash from 'lodash';
+import type lodash from 'lodash';
 ```